KlausPopp/Moddy/_sources/tutorials/3_carinfo.rst.txt

 This demo simulates the behavior of a (extremely simplified) car infotainment system.

-The main state is simulated with a Moddy Finite state machine.
-(Off, Booting, NormalOp etc).
+The main state is simulated with a Moddy Finite state machine. (off, booting, normal_op etc).

 The normal state has several nested sub-state machines, such as: